Dan-Muchiri/Dan-Muchiri/README.md

 - Back-end Development with Python and Flask
 - Database Management with SQL
 - API Development and Integration
+- Web3 Development with Solidity and Ethers.js
+- Decentralized Finance (DeFi) and Smart Contracts

 ## Contact Me